JovingeLabSoftware/JovingeLabSoftware.github.io/_posts/2015-12-06-easy-r-friendly-aws-clusters.md

 ---
 layout: post
 category: blog
-title: Easy R-friendly AWS clusters
+title: "Easy R-friendly AWS clusters"
 date: "Sun Dec 06 2015 22:00:00 GMT-0500 (EST)"
 tags:
-  - cluster
+  - R
   - shell
-  - r
+  - cluster
 published: true
 author: Andrew
 ---

 Things inevitably go wrong when you work on big datasets.
 You often develop and test your code on a small random sample of data points.
 Sadly, despite your statistically sound efforts, this subset rarely reflects the full heterogeneity present in the data set.